-- 1. Restorative practices should be discussed at all relevant parent and community meetings with an effort to get families excited about them. - 2.
+- 1. Restorative practices should be discussed at all relevant parent and community meetings with an effort to get families excited about this practice. - 2.
 Opportunities should be provided for family members to receive restorative practices training. - Teachers should be given a chance to observe circles before taking it on themselves and have the opportunity for regular meeting times where they can discuss themes that are coming out of the circles. - 4.
-It would be helpful to start school days with a restorative circle-to begin the day on a peaceful note. - 5.
-Teachers should become more involved with their students, potentially even knocking on doors.
+It would be helpful to start school days with a restorative circle to begin the day on a peaceful note. - 5.
+Teachers should become more involved with their students, potentially even knocking on doors as Thread volunteers do. - 6.
+Families should be contacted, and family circles should be used prior to calling Child Protective Services. - 7.
+Instruction should be delivered in a circle so that all students get a chance to participate in lessons.

-- 6. Instruction should be delivered in a circle so that all students get a chance to participate in lessons. - 7.
-Schools need more full-time counselors who should also be trained in restorative practices. - 8.
+- 8. Schools need more full-time counselors who should also be trained in restorative practices. - 9.
 Agreements that are drafted in restorative circles must be adhered to in order to establish restorative practices' credibility among parents.